30 Years Later, Clueless Fashion Is "Still Totally" Iconic: Revisiting The Looks With Its Costume Designer

 AdvertisementADVERTISEMENT

-Pulling together thousands of costumes — 63 of them belonging to Cher (Silverstone) alone — on a $200k budget was no small task, according to May: “[We had to find] every headpiece, every backpack, every pair of sunglasses, every piece of jewelry seen.
+Pulling together thousands of costumes — 63 of them belonging to Cher (Silverstone) alone — on a $200k USD budget (around $305k AUD) was no small task, according to May: “[We had to find] every headpiece, every backpack, every pair of sunglasses, every piece of jewellery seen.
 I don't even know how I did it, seriously, but we just went for it.”
-She emphasizes that the film was made in the mid-‘90s, before social media made it easy to discover and access fashion.
+She emphasises that the film was made in the mid-‘90s, before social media made it easy to discover and access fashion.
 “It was just the beginning of computers and cell phones, so my research was different.
 People behaved differently.
 There was a certain kind of innocence to the time as well,” she says.

 Because of that, May felt it was important to establish sartorial social cues (ie: graphic tees for the skaters, exposed slip and stockings with runs for a scattered teacher, etc.), as well bring attention to culturally relevant designer labels (the Calvin Klein slip dress that Cher’s dad refers to as “underwear,” and “totally important designer” Alaïa dress) to the audience not privy to Melrose Avenue.